 - Wash your face twice a day with a mild soap, and consider using a mild scrub every other day to remove dead skin, and then use a mild moisturizer.
 Everyone knows that no matter what plan you have, you should wash your face twice a day but this week take it extra seriously.

 - Brush your teeth twice a day: It is one of the things to be considered seriously this week.
-Be more thorough and don’t overuse it, because opening your mouth may feel uncomfortable during the early recovery process.
-You should also pay attention to oral hygiene during the recovery period, and try your best to keep your mouth clean.
+Be more thorough and don’t overuse it, because opening your mouth may feel uncomfortable during the early recovery process after nose surgery.
+You should also pay attention to oral hygiene during the rhinoplasty recovery time, and try your best to keep your mouth clean.

 What to Avoid Before Nose Surgery